 2. Purpose of the site (i.e., informative, advertising, a landing page):

-- What is the purpose of the website? – to understand a concept of the site to be developed;
+- What is the purpose of the website? – to understand the concept of the site you will develop;

 - What are the business tasks? – to develop a structure and functionality tentatively;

-- Do you have a previously developed site that needs a redesign? – to estimate the scope of redesigning works;
+- Do you have a previously developed site that needs a redesign, or do you want to build a new one? – to estimate the project’s specifications and scope of work;

-- What are the expected results? – to understand which site elements matter the most to the client;
+- What features do you want on the site? – to understand which site elements matter the most to the client;

-- What metrics will evaluate your work? – to know what web analytics tools you need.
+- What metrics will evaluate the site’s success? – to know what web analytics tools are necessary and to understand what additional features the site might need.

 3. Target audience:

-- What is your target audience (age, location, gender, education, occupation, etc.)? – to know what design elements (colors, images, and fonts) to use on the website;
+- What is your target audience (age, location, gender, education, occupation, etc.)? – to establish better communication with the target audience through design features, tone of voice, and user experience;

-- What keywords will your audience use to find your site? – to know the positioning of the text blocks and their sizes.
+- What keywords will your audience use to find your site? – to make the website SEO-friendly and to know the positioning of text blocks.

 Use Google Analytics to get the current data on the actual target audience.